 Hazardous, uncontrolled electrical, hydraulic, or mechanical energy can also present a harmful environment for workers who are not properly trained.
 Even if equipment is properly designed, installed, maintained, and grounded, injuries and fatalities can still occur if it is not operated correctly.
 Clearly marking ground connections, posting operating procedures, and strictly adhering to procedures before repairs are made can help keep employees safe.

 Oil and gas work is often performed in extreme weather conditions and requires the lifting of heavy objects, reaching overhead, pushing or pulling large loads, and many bending and repetitive tasks that can lead to injury or fall.
 Failing to guard openings, ladders, open pits, floor holes, and stairs are all top violations cited during OSHA inspections.
 Because of this, fences, railings, and other forms of fall protection should be implemented, along with the required use of personal fall harnesses for all workers, as both can help decrease the likelihood of a fatal fall.

 While there are many different ways employers can reduce the likelihood of oil and gas workplace injuries or fatalities, these incidents can and will still occur.
-No matter the severity, an experienced personal injury attorney can help to determine what caused an injury and if compensation can be obtained.
-At Ramsey Law Group, we have successfully represented injured workers for over 20 years.
+No matter the severity, an experienced personal injury attorney can help determine what caused an injury and if compensation can be obtained.
+At Ramsey Law Group, our Houston personal injury lawyers have successfully represented injured workers for over 20 years.
 If you or someone you know has been injured due to unsafe working conditions, contact us today to see how we can help you.